 I went there.

 It’s just around the corner.

-To me, Halloween means chocolate, pumpkins and candy…and these baked donuts deliver just that!
+To me, Halloween means chocolate, pumpkins and all sorts of sweets.
+These baked donuts deliver just that!

 And, guess what?
 No mixer required!
 Woot woot!